 Are they Eco-Friendly?

-Oyster farms help the environment by naturally filter the water and remove nitrogen as well as heavy metals from the water they live in.
+Oyster farms help the environment by naturally filtering the water and removing nitrogen as well as heavy metals from the water they live in.
 They also need to be cleaned regularly so they are taken to shallow waters and this allows species of fish to clean the oysters by feeding on their parasites.

 Rebecca Anne Jewellery only uses recycled or materials made from a sustainable source to package your beautiful purchase.
 Below are wonderful companies Rebecca Anne Jewellery works with in order to ensure this continues to happen.

 The Tiny Box Company believe that luxury and beauty need not be compromised when making ethical packaging choices.
 Based on this principle, they carefully hand picked their entire range and only offer recycled & eco-friendly packaging.